-You’ve heard of the seven stages of grief, but did you know that writers go through those seven stages when they receive feedback on their work?
+You’ve heard of the seven stages of grief, but did you know that writers go through those seven stages of writerly grief when they receive feedback on their work?
 Well they do.
 Here’s how it happens (and how to survive it).

 We all know how important beta feedback is to the writing process.
 And we’ve all heard that getting “thicker skin” is part of writing as well.
 But what does that look like?
 When I first started writing, I imagined that I’d build up a thick skin, like the callouses I build on my toes each time I get into a really good running routine.
 But the reality hasn’t been like that at all.
 Instead, each time I get feedback, it hurts.
 The shock, the denial, the anger, the depression–they’re all there each time, stirring up doubt demons and kicking my imposter syndrome into high gear.